Amazon launches Alexa for Hospitality to bring voice-enabled services to hotel guests

 “Customers tell us they love how easy it is to get information, enjoy entertainment, and control connected devices by simply asking Alexa, and we want to offer those experiences everywhere customers want them,” said Amazon VP Daniel Rausch.
 “Alexa for Hospitality makes your hotel stay a little more like being at home and gives hospitality providers new ways to create memorable stays for their guests.”

-Through Alexa for Hospitality, hotels can configure Alexa so that guests can control their various connected in-room gadgets, such as thermostats, TVs, and lights, as they can at home.
+Through Alexa for Hospitality, hotels can configure Alexa so that guests are able to control their various connected in-room gadgets, such as thermostats, TVs, and lights, as they would at home.
 But these integrations open up some interesting future use cases, too.
-According to Amazon, guests will soon be able to connect their own Amazon account to the Alexa-powered device in their room, so they can access their music and audiobooks.
+According to Amazon, guests will soon be able to connect their own Amazon account to the Alexa-powered device in their room so they can access their music and audiobooks.
 This integration will be temporary, with the connection automatically cut once a guest checks out.

 First fruits